xbrlus/xbrl-api/api/xbrlNetwork.md

 xbrlNetwork REST API
 ----
-This API allows the user to fetch details the reports in an XBRL filing that an element is used in.
+This API allows the user to fetch details about a report (Group/Network/Extended link role) in an XBRL filing that an element appears in.
 This could return multiple results.
-The user passes an element and filing parameter and the report url will be returned.
+The user passes an element and filing number/CIK and the report url will be returned.
 The API allows the user to specify the different linkbases associated with a report.
 For example  a user can request the calculation network for those reports that contain Assets for company ABC.

 * **URL**